MikeBeller/blog/content/posts/japan-post/index.md

 Our tour with Hiroshi (the company: Tokyo Localized) was great.
 And he was so entertaining and informative.
-We learned about the general background/history of Japan -- including the Edo period (isolationist Shogunate 1603-1860's) and the Meiji restoration (1668-).
+We learned about the general background/history of Japan -- including the Edo period (isolationist Shogunate 1603-1860's) and the Meiji restoration (1868-).
-This also explained the importance of Kyoto (emperor's capital) and Tokyo (more the Shogunate's capital).
-We also learned about more modern stuff, like the origin of Akihabara's connection to electronics -- US GI's selling old radio parts post war -- and modern cultural phenomena like "Otaku" (manga geek) culture, and the reality-show no it's-a-girl-band AK48.
-Meanwhile we say a Shinto shrine, a Confucian temple in Ueno, and had some amazing soft serve ice cream.
+This put in context the importance of Kyoto (emperor's capital) and Tokyo (more the Shogunate's capital).
+We also learned about more modern stuff, like the origin of Akihabara's connection to electronics -- US GI's selling old radio parts post war -- and modern cultural phenomena like Maid Cafe's (cafes where the waitresses call you "master" -- weird), "Otaku" (manga geek) culture, and AKB48 -- the girl band which is more like a reality show  Meanwhile we also saw a Shinto shrine (Kanda Myoujin), a Confucian temple, had some amazing soft serve ice cream, and ended the tour at the statue of the Last Samaurai, in Ueno park.
+I would highly recommend this tour and the tourguide, too!

-### Monday 10/28
+### Monday October 28

-* Walking tour Tokyo Localized by Emi of Meiji-jingu and Harajuku.
+We started our day with a walking tour of Meiji-Jinju and Harajuku, led by Emi of Tokyo Localized (again).
 Started with Meiji shrine — in a beautiful tree lined setting.
-Then Takeshita Street — crazy street lined with sweet food and cute stuff and some goth for Japanese teen girls — kind of crazy.
-Then Yoyogi Park for a few minutes.
+Then Takeshita Street — crazy street lined with sweet food and cute stuff and some goth all seemingly targeted towards Japanese teen girls — kind of crazy.
+Then Yoyogi Park for just a few minutes.

-* Then traditional coffee house Chatei Haitou — amazing coffee!! ( he used Kalita with three holes and Melita filters)
+After the tour, we headed over to the traditional coffee house Chatei Haitou.
+Absolutely amazing coffee!!
+He used a Kalita Wave, by the way.
+Probably the best pourover I've ever had.

-* Shibuya crossing— amazing!
-* Shibuya Hikarie department store/ mall.
-* Walked home back thru Meiji Jingu and parts of Shibuya.
-* Udon Shin noodles for dinner in this tiny shop in Shibuya
+From there we waked around the Shibuya area -- saw Shibuya Crossing, an amazing 5-way intersection with waves of people crossing each light.
+Next to Shibuya Hikarie department store.
+Then walked back to our hotel via Yoyogi Park / Meiji Jinju.

+Dinner at "Udon Shin", a tiny udon place in the back streets of Shibuya.
+You order before you even get seated.
+A great cheap dinner!

-* Went back to Tokyu Hands store.
-Many floors, one dedicated just to crafts!
+That evening we walked over to Tokyu Hands, a multi floor department store with one floor dedicated just to crafts and home projects!

-### Tuesday 10/29
+### Tuesday October 29

-* Went to meet artist Kazuko Shihashi.
-She showed us her art and performed a tea ceremony— very beautiful!
-* Went to borderless labs art exhibit.
-Very cool.
-* Had sushi in “Shinjuku Times Square” building and then checked out the coffee stuff at Tokyu Hands below it
+First thing, we went to meet with artist Kazuko Shihashi.
+We had been introduced to her work by Ali Hacket's friend Kamala in London.
+We met her, her daughter, and a man who was teaching her to perform tea ceremonies.
+After viewing her work she actually performed a ceremony for us.
+It was very beautiful!!

+Next stop was the "Borderless Labs" interactive art exhibit.
+Very cool walk-through-it art.
+Back home to the hotel and had sushi on the restaurant floor of "Shinjuku Times Square".

-###  Wednesday 10/30
+###  Wednesday October 30

 * Visited the East Gardens of the Imperial Palace grounds.
 Afterwards up to the Lawn with the small village being built specifically for a ceremony for the new emperor (!!)
 * Then to Ginza and Ginza crossing.
 Itōya — a 12 floor stationery store!
 Bought some cards and had lunch at cafe on top floor.
 * Cafe de l’ambre — OG coffee shop of Tokyo.
 Aged beans (!).
 Coffee much smaller than Chatei Hatou and much more cramped and rushed.
 Coffee was also better at CH.